-- (a) Pursuant to sections 60(1) and (2) of the Act, a group of employers may apply to WorkCover for registration as a group of self-insured employers providing they are related bodies corporate. - (b) The requirements for registration are set out in chapters 3 and 4 of the Code. - (c) Pursuant to section 60(4)(ba) of the Act where self-insured status was conferred on a group of related bodies corporate, it is subject to a condition that there is at no time a related body corporate to any member of the group that employs a worker or workers to which the Act applies (in this clause 9.3a "related registered employer") that is not a member of the group. - (d) If there is a related registered employer to a member of a group of self-insured employers at any time the group of self-insured employers must apply under section 60(4b) of the Act to WorkCover to add that relevant registered employer to that group.
-WorkCover will consider how it will deal with such an application depending on the size of the registered employer as follows: - (i) Small the relevant registered employer has less than 100 additional workers a new application to be registered as a new group of self-insured employers will not be required and the matter will be dealt with on application under section 60(4b)(a) of the Act to add the relevant registered employer to the existing group. - (ii) Medium the relevant registered employer has between 100 and 200 additional workers a new application to be registered as a new group of self-insured employers will not be required and the matter will be dealt with on application under section 60(4b)(a) of the Act to add the relevant registered employer.
-WorkCover will, in determining that application, carry out an evaluation to identify if the relevant registered employer can be adequately accommodated within the existing group of self-insured employers' resources and procedures.
-If the application is granted the relevant registered employer body corporate will be added to the existing registration for the group. - (iii) Large the relevant registered employer has more than 200 workers an application must be made for a grant of self-insured status for a new group including the relevant registered employer and the relevant registered employer will be evaluated as if it was making an application for self-insured status in its own right. - (e) Clause 9.3(d) applies, but is not limited to, acquisition of a new related body corporate a member of the group of self-insured employers or the acquisition of a member of a group of self-insured employers by a new related body corporate. - (f) A failure by a self-insured employer or group of self-insured employers to make such an application in accordance with clause 9.3(d) (or the refusal of such an application by WorkCover) will be taken into account by WorkCover when considering whether to cancel or not renew the group of self-insured employers' registration as a group of self-insured employers. - (g) WorkCover will require all necessary adjustments to financial guarantees and excess of loss insurance provided by the group of self-insured employers to reflect the inclusion of the relevant registered employer body corporate in a registration of a group of self-insured employers in the event that an application under clause 9.3(d) is granted.
+- a) Pursuant to sections 60(1) and (2) of the Act, a group of employers may apply to WorkCoverSA for registration as a group of self-insured employers providing they are related bodies corporate. - The requirements for registration are set out in chapters 3 and 4 of the Code. - c) Pursuant to section 60(4)(ba) of the Act where self-insured status was conferred on a group of related bodies corporate, it is subject to a condition that there is at no time a related body corporate to any member of the group that employs a worker or workers to which the Act applies (in this clause 9.3a "related registered employer") that is not a member of the group. - d) If there is a related registered employer to a member of a group of self-insured employers at any time the group of self-insured employers must apply under section 60(4b) of the Act to WorkCoverSA to add that relevant registered employer to that group.
+WorkCoverSA will consider how it will deal with such an application depending on the size of the registered employer as follows: - (i) Small the relevant registered employer has less than 100 additional workers a new application to be registered as a new group of self-insured employers will not be required and the matter will be dealt with on application under section 60(4b)(a) of the Act to add the relevant registered employer to the existing group. - (ii) Medium the relevant registered employer has between 100 and 200 additional workers - a new application to be registered as a new group of self-insured employers will not be required and the matter will be dealt with on application under section 60(4b)(a) of the Act to add the relevant registered employer.
+WorkCoverSA will, in determining that application, carry out an evaluation to identify if the relevant registered employer can be adequately accommodated within the existing group of self-insured employers' resources and procedures.
+If the application is granted the relevant registered employer body corporate will be added to the existing registration for the group. - (iii) Large the relevant registered employer has more than 200 workers WorkCoverSA will conduct an evaluation to satisfy itself the registered employer has achieved and is capable of maintaining the obligations of registration as a self-insured employer.
+This will be considered as an application for self-insurance in its own right.

-(h) Transitional claims arrangements will be applicable to all such circumstances.
+- Clause 9.3(d) applies, but is not limited to, acquisition of a new related body corporate by a member of the group of self-insured employers or the acquisition of a member of a group of self-insured employers by a new related body corporate. - f) A failure by a self-insured employer or group of self-insured employers to make such an application in accordance with clause 9.3(d) (or the refusal of such an application by WorkCoverSA) will be taken into account by WorkCoverSA when considering whether to cancel or not renew the group of self-insured employers' registration as a group of self-insured employers. - g) WorkCoverSA will require all necessary adjustments to financial guarantees and excess of loss insurance provided by the group of selfinsured employers to reflect the inclusion of the relevant registered employer body corporate in a registration of a group of self-insured employers in the event that an application under clause 9.3(d) is granted. - Transitional claims arrangements will be applicable to all such circumstances.

-9.4 Changes to a self-insured employer
+9.4.
+Changes to a self-insured employer